-The next morning Mark and I rose early and took one of the first boats out.
-A couple of paddles in, our guide switched from using her hands to her feet – a peculiar technique and skill that takes the strain off their back.
+The next morning, Mark and I rose early and took one of the first boats out.
+A couple of paddles in, our guide switched from using her hands to her feet – a peculiar technique and skill that takes the strain off her back.
 Though a pleasant and serene ride, we did encounter a couple of boat vendors who prowl the river selling food and drinks at inflated prices, guilt-tripping tourists into buying food for their guide.